-My name’s Ashlyn and I’m a 20-something Food & Nutrition Sciences student from Melbourne.
+My name’s Ashlyn and I’m a 20-something qualified Nutritionist from Melbourne.
 In a nutshell, I’m a wild foodie, health nut, dreamer and an insufferable perfectionist.
 I’m obsessed with anything that’s visually gratifying, tastes amazing and makes me feel alive, and nothing encompasses all three obsessions like food does.

 My first and greatest love was, is, and always will be food.